reagento/dishka/docs/index.rst

 dishka
 =============================================

-Cute DI framework with scopes and agreeable API.
+Cute DI framework with scopes and an agreeable API.

 This library provides **IoC container** that's genuinely useful.
-If you're exhausted from endlessly passing objects just to create other objects, only to have those objects create even more — you're not alone, and we have a solution.
+If you're exhausted from endlessly passing objects to create other objects, only to have those objects create even more — you're not alone, and ``dishka`` is a solution.
-Not every project requires IoC container, but take a look at what we offer.
+Not every project requires an IoC container, but take a look at what ``dishka`` offers.

-Unlike other tools, ``dishka`` focuses **only** on **dependency injection** without trying to solve unrelated tasks.
+Unlike other tools, ``dishka`` focuses **only** on **dependency injection (DI)**  without trying to solve unrelated tasks.
 It keeps DI in place without cluttering your code with global variables and scattered specifiers.

 Key features:

 * **Scopes**.
 Any object can have a lifespan for the entire app, a single request, or even more fractionally.
 Many frameworks either lack scopes completely or offer only two.
-Here, you can define as many scopes as needed.
+With ``dishka``, you can define as many scopes as needed.
 * **Finalization**.
 Some dependencies, like database connections, need not only to be created but also carefully released.
 Many frameworks lack this essential feature.
 * **Modular providers**.
 Instead of creating many separate functions or one large class, you can split factories into smaller classes for easier reuse.
 * **Clean dependencies**.
-You don't need to add custom markers to dependency code just to make it visible to the library.
+You don’t need to add custom markers to dependency code to make it visible for the framework.
 * **Simple API**.
 Only a few objects are needed to start using the library.
 * **Framework integrations**.
 Popular frameworks are supported out of the box.
 You can simply extend it for your needs.
 * **Speed**.
 The library is fast enough that performance is not a concern.
 In fact, it outperforms many